MarcoAntonini/RepRapLcd4D/README.md

 if the Graphical interface does not appear correctly, the problem can be caused by microSD.
 Try to reformat or use the 4D-Systems Removable Media Partition Edit Tool

+**Dev note**
+Changes to be made:

+1) In the new IDE 4 button "switch Extruder" does not appear correctly
+2) move Gfx Interface function in the micro sd to free up space on the Picaso flash.
+3) Add Print-STOP and sd card eject buttons (in menu SD-card)
+4) Add Fan menu (ON,OFF,speed)
+5) Add Enable/Disable motor buttons